Creating accessible slideshows

 - Give each slide a unique title

 - Explain all your spoken points in the Notes Field.
 Use it to expand on important points or summarise the key points of visual materials

 - Avoid ‘crowding’ slides with too much information.
-If lots of information is needed, split it across slides, or use the Notes field to provide extra detail
+If lots of information is needed, split it across slides, or use the Notes field for the extra detail

 Take it further